-ARS 100 PRINT READING, GEOMETRIC DIMENSIONING AND TOLERANCING

-AND PRECISION MEASUREMENT
+PRINT READING, GEOMETRIC DIMENSIONING ARS 100 AND TOLERANCING AND PRECISION MEASUREMENT 3 credits (3T) COREQUISITE: ARS 102

 This course is designed to introduce the basic principles of print reading, interpretation, and design including the English and Metric Systems; precision measuring equipment; and geometric dimensioning and tolerancing based on industry standards.
 (This course should be taken during the first or second semester of enrollment in the program.)